sanasv/vision-project/README.md

 ## 📁 Dataset

-We used a publicly available brain tumor MRI dataset, pre-divided into:
+We used a publicly available brain tumor MRI dataset from Kaggle, pre-divided into:

 - `Training/` folder
 - `Testing/` folder